 The Diary of a Wimpy Kid series follows Greg Heffley, a middle-school student, as he attempts to become popular in school.
-Greg writes a day-to-day account of his life experiences in his journal – the eponymous “Diary of a Wimpy Kid”.
+Greg writes a day-to-day account of his life experiences in his journal “ the eponymous Diary of a Wimpy Kid.

 The Very Hungry Caterpillar

-This children’s picture book was first published in 1969 and has since then sold over 30 million copies worldwide.
-Today, this well-loved story is one of the best audiobooks for kids that you can play while going on road trips.
+This children’s picture book was first published in 1969 and has since sold over 30 million copies worldwide.
+Today, this well-loved story is one of the best audiobooks for kids to play while going on road trips.

 The Very Hungry Caterpillar follows the story of a lovable larva as it munches its way through a variety of food.
 Later, the caterpillar makes a cocoon around himself and goes to sleep.
 He wakes up weeks later and emerges as a beautiful butterfly.
 The story teaches the value of patience, hope, and hard work.